1994

 any way to that because I was deeply into using drugs by then."[21]

-While Martin got married to Suzanne in August, Alan broke up with his wife
+While Martin married Suzanne in August, Alan separated from his wife Jeri

-Jeri and went on holiday with his new partner Hepzibah
+and went on holiday with his new partner Hepzibah in the beginning of September,

 Alan: "I was in a remote part of Scotland driving on the A85 just